owenzlz/EgoHOS/README.md

 ## Inference on Images

-Let's first download a few test images for running the demo.
+- Let's first download a few test images for running the demo:

-- Download test images:
 ```bash
 bash download_testimages.sh
 ```